Harry Potter: the good, the bad, the muggly

 Is the Harry Potter phenomenon a force for good or evil?

-Arguments, pro and con, are flying like bludgers at a Quidditch game, so here’s my exclusive debate with myself:
+Ever since the worldwide best-selling book series and films magically appeared, arguments— pro and con—have been flying like bludgers at a Quidditch game.
+So, here’s my exclusive debate with myself:

 Let no one be found among you who . . . practices divination or sorcery, interprets omens, engages in witchcraft . . . .
 Anyone who does these things is detestable to the Lord.